OctaveLarose/octavelarose.github.io/_posts/2024-06-06-ast-inline-caching.md

 ### what have we learned?
 - you might have learned how inline caching works?
 But I didn't learn anything since I already knew that.
 You've effectively ripped me off.
 - monomorphic callsites everywhere!
-That might be unexpected to some, and makes inline caching not be as beneficial performance-wise as you'd think.
+That might be unexpected to some, and makes inline caching not be as beneficial performance-wise as you'd think in many cases.
 - we've seen Rust doesn't like self-referential, self-modifying tree structures.
 Which is a pain for me, and advice is more than welcome (tell me on [Twitter](https://twitter.com/OctaveLarose)).
   - my understanding is that managing my own heap/arena of AST nodes may solve it?
+More on that in the future, since I believe it's what I'll have to implement
-  - [Rc::new_cyclic](https://doc.rust-lang.org/stable/std/rc/struct.Rc.html#method.new_cyclic) might be helpful here as well?
+  - [Rc::new_cyclic](https://doc.rust-lang.org/stable/std/rc/struct.Rc.html#method.new_cyclic) miiight be helpful here as well?
 I'm not entirely sure.
 - shoutout to good benchmark running/visualizing software to allow me to do such a thorough comparison of various slightly different versions of my system!
   - I know my supervisor designed Rebench and RebenchDB, but I swear I'm not getting paid to praise them (though I wish I were)

 thanks for reading, goodbye

+EDIT: minor edits and clarifications based on feedback

 ---